-Under the policy contained in FAA Policy Memo PS-ANM100-2003-112-15, SFAR 88-Mandatory Action Decision Criteria, dated February 25, 2003 (http://rgl.faa.gov/Regulatory and Guidance Library/rgPolicy.nsf/0/ dc94c3a46396950386256d5e006aed11/ \$FILE/Feb2503.pdf), the FAA determined that this ignition source risk combined with the fleet average flammability for the center wing tank on airplanes affected by this NPRM created an unsafe condition for the center fuel tank.
-Applying that same policy, the FAA determined that due to a lower fleet average flammability, that same unsafe condition does not exist in the main wing tanks (inner and outer) and tail trim tank of these airplanes.
+Under the policy contained in FAA Policy Memo PS-ANM100-2003-112-15 (http://rgl.faa.gov/Regulatory and Guidance Library/rgPolicy.nsf/0/ DC94C3A46396950386256D5E006AED 11?OpenDocument&Highlight=sfar), the FAA determined that this ignition source risk combined with the fleet average flammability for the center wing tank on Model 777 airplanes created an unsafe condition for the center fuel tank.
+Applying that same policy, the FAA determined that, due to a lower fleet average flammability, that same unsafe condition does not exist in the main (wing) tanks of Model 777 airplanes, in the center auxiliary fuel tank of Model 777-200 series airplanes with a center auxiliary fuel tank capacity of less than 12,500 U.S. gallons (i.e, airplanes on which the wing center structural box is a drv bay and is not part of the center fuel tank), or in the body auxiliary tank of Model 777-200LR series airplanes.